-Last year around the end of the year we decided to do a “Ninja Scavenger Hunt” where a bunch of awesome adults dressed up as ninjas around town and the kids went off to find them!
-This year, during our planning meeting our scavenger hunt landed on Monday, May 4th.
+Last year around the end of the year we decided to do a “Ninja Scavenger Hunt.”
+A slew of awesome adults dressed up as ninjas around town and the kids went off to find them.
+Two years ago, during our planning meeting our scavenger hunt landed on Monday, May 4th.
 Immediately one of our leaders said, “May the 4th be with you!” and we all started freaking out about how cool it would be to have everyone dress up as Darth Vaders instead of ninjas.

 HOW TO DO A DARTH (or ninja) HUNT